thegayankalinga/SeeFrontendTry002/wwwroot/content/FinTechApproach.md

 ---

-*This article is based on research conducted as part of the MSc in Advanced Software Engineering at the University of Westminster in collaboration with Informatics Institute of Technology.*
+*This article is based on research conducted as part of the Advanced Software Engineering.*